microsoft/playwright/docs/src/api/params.md

 When set to `"hide"`, screenshot will hide text caret.
 When set to `"initial"`, text caret behavior will not be changed.
 Defaults to `"hide"`.

+## screenshot-option-style
+- `style` <string>

+Stylesheet to apply while making the screenshot.
+This is where you can hide dynamic elements, make elements invisible or change their properties to help you creating repeatable screenshots.
+This stylesheet pierces the Shadow DOM and applies to the inner frames.

 ## screenshot-options-common-list-v1.8
 - %%-screenshot-option-animations-%%
 - %%-screenshot-option-omit-background-%%